wp-plugins/enable-media-replace/readme.txt

 == Changelog ==

+= 2.5.1 =
+* Bug fix - there is now a more reliable way of determining file type on your upload so you can upload PDF files without seeing that pesky "File type does not meet security guidelines" message.
+* New translation to Danish - thanks to Michael Bering Petersen!

 = 2.5 =
 * Tested with WordPress 3.2.1
 * New translation to German - thanks to Martin Lettner!